-Insight - Shrinking U.S. labor unions see relief in marijuana industry
+INSIGHT - Shrinking U.S. labor unions see relief in marijuana industry

 By Samuel P. Jacobs and Alex Dobuzinskis

-WASHINGTON/LOS ANGELES The medical marijuana shop next to a tattoo parlour on a busy street in Los Angeles looks much like hundreds of other pot dispensaries that dot the city.
+WASHINGTON/LOS ANGELES, Feb 6 The medical marijuana shop next to a tattoo parlor on a busy street in Los Angeles looks much like hundreds of other pot dispensaries that dot the city.

 Together, the dispensaries are a symbol of the growing bond between the nascent medical marijuana industry and struggling labor unions.